superawesome-org/sa-mobile-sdk-ios/docs/00 Intro.md

-The SuperAwesome Mobile SDK (Software Development Kit) lets you to easily add COPPA compliant advertisements and other platform features, like user authentication and registration, to your apps.
-We try to make integration as easy as possible, so we provide all the necessary tools such as this guide, API documentation, screencasts and demo apps.
+The SuperAwesome iOS SDK (Software Development Kit) lets you to easily add COPPA compliant advertisements to your apps.

 This project is hosted on GitHub: [https://github.com/SuperAwesomeLTD/sa-mobile-sdk-ios/tree/update/mraid_to_webview](https://github.com/SuperAwesomeLTD/sa-mobile-sdk-ios/tree/update/mraid_to_webview)